illichtz/BrainDump/README.md

 - [ ] Share intent automatically added as a note
 - [ ] Store audio and image media

-See the [open issues](https://github.com/sample_user/braindump/issues) for a full list of proposed features (and known issues).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>